How to Stay Fit While Travelling

 I don't gain a lot of weight, but my body likes to store unnecessary fats in some areas, such as the sides of my back, upper legs and arms, and midsection.
 In the middle part of 2016 up to the first part of 2017, I let myself go; eating whatever it is that I wanted, attending all food blogging events in which I got invited, and bingeing on chips, fast food, fried food, and other unhealthy meals and snacks.
-To make it worse, I was physically inactive, resulting to stubborn tummy fats.
-I noticed that I could no longer fit into my clothes and I get easily tired from doing physical activities.
+To make it worse, I was physically inactive, resulting in stubborn tummy fats.
+I noticed that I could no longer fit into my clothes and I get easily tired of doing physical activities.

-After months of hating myself whenever I stare at my reflection in the mirror, I started taking my fitness journey seriously on the second quarter of the year.
+After months of hating myself whenever I stare at my reflection in the mirror, I started taking my fitness journey seriously in the second quarter of the year.
 Aside from counting calories and conscious eating, I followed different workout routines and did them consistently every day with only one or two rest days per week.
 My effort has paid off quickly; I started shedding the extra pounds, and I was able to fit into my old clothes again.
 I was able to create and maintain the habit, but I have one struggle; adhering to the routine whenever I travel.
 When I returned from a trip, I felt a few pounds heavier from all the food adventures that I willingly subjected myself to, not to mention the lack of exercise.
 Eventually, I realized that I shouldn't waste my effort every time I go on a holiday, thus I started searching for effective fitness strategies to apply whenever I travel.
 Today, I'd like to share with you how travellers like you and I can stay fit while travelling.

 If for some reason you cannot do any workout, which usually happens when you are staying in a shared accommodation like a hostel, you can still burn some calories by just taking long walks.
 One of the best ways to do this is by signing up for a walking tour.
 In Taiwan, for instance, I joined the free walking tour of a group of young Taiwanese students who like to practice their English and imparting knowledge or sharing their culture with tourists by organizing walking tours in the city.
 Not only will you get valuable information about a city from a local's perspective, you will also be forced to do a lot of walking.
 Depending on the group and location, tours may last from 3 to 4 hours.
 Walking is kept at a moderate pace, and if you weigh between 120-140 pounds, you can burn up to 600 calories and that's by just walking for 3 hours.
 Of course, you are bound to burn more if you walk for more hours in a day, and that is regardless of your pace.